 How do you show freedom?
 One way is to show release from its opposite, that is, imprisonment.
 Show an object used to block, thwart, or defend against the concept

 If the object you use to symbolize a concept is small, you may use hyperbole, or exaggeration, To make It more prominent.
 This technique is valuable when you must clearly distinguish among otherwise similar objects or concepts.
-We see hyperbole at work in the standard road sign for an incline.
-If the sign did not greatly exaggerate the slope it would appear flat.

 When the user of a Macintosh drops the icon for a file into the trash can icon, the sides of the trash can seem to bulge

 Unless your improvement is vast and obvious, it will confuse readers and probably be rejected by those comfortable with the familiar form.